GermanCodeEngineer/py-pmp-manip/README.md

 ## 📁 Project Structure
 ```
 py-pmp-manip/
 ├── pmp_manip/              # Source Code
 │   ├── config/             # Configuration schema and lifecycle
 │   ├── core/               # Core functionality
-│   ├── ext_info_gen/            # information generator for custom extensions
+│   ├── ext_info_gen/       # Information generator for custom extensions
 │   ├── opcode_info/        # Contains an API for and the information about all the blocks
+│   │   ├── api/                 # Theoretical structure of the API
+│   │   ├── data/                # Actual data for the API
+│   │   └── doc_api/             # A seperate API, which gives information about blocks and monitors in a human-readable way
 │   ├── utility/            # Utilities for other modules
 │   └── important_consts.py # Common important constants
 ├── docs/              # Documentation
-├── scripts/           # Independent project-related scripts
+├── scripts/           # Independent project-related scripts for developers
+│   ├── check_for_updates.py     # Checks for updates in foreign code files, from which e.g. constants are derived
+│   ├── make_uml.py              # Generates a UML-Diagram for Second Representation
 │   └── update_pyproject_toml.py # Updates pyproject.toml with version and dependencies
 └── tests/             # Unit tests
 ```